Icinga/get-started-docs/01-icinga2.md

 !!!
 Warning

     If  the following error occurs:
-    "Failed to enable unit: Refusing to operate on alias name or linked unit file: icingadb-redis.service" check the status with:
+    *"Failed to enable unit: Refusing to operate on alias name or linked unit file: icingadb-redis.service"* Check the service's status with:

     ```bash
-    systectl status icingadb-redis
+    systemctl status icingadb-redis
     ```

+    If it's already running, everything is okay.